International Master of Science in Rural Development

 What

-The joint International MSc in Rural Development (IMRD) offers the opportunity to study European visions on rural development and rural economics in their diversity of approaches and applications and to make comparative analyses of EU and non-EU agricultural and rural development strategies and agricultural policies.
+The joint International Master of Science in Rural Development (IMRD) offers the opportunity to study European visions on rural development and rural economics in their diversity of approaches and applications, and to make comparative analyses of EU and non-EU agricultural and rural development strategies and agricultural policies.
 IMRD is amongst others supported by the Erasmus Mundus and EU-Atlantis Ekafree programmes of the European Union.
 The objective is to train students from European and non-European countries, from developed, developing and transition countries to become specialists in Integrated Rural Development with focus on socio-economic and institutional aspects.
-This is done through a two-year master’s programme jointly organised by 16 worldwide European leading institutes in Agricultural Economics and Rural Development, in collaboration with several partners from Belgium, Italy, Slovakia, Germany, France, the United States, China, India, South Africa, South Korea, Vietnam and Ecuador.
-A detailed list and the specialty disciplines of the partner institutes can be found on the website.
+This is achieved through a two-year Master’s programme jointly organised by sixteen European leading institutes in Agricultural Economics and Rural Development of worldwide renown, in collaboration with several partners from Belgium, Italy, Slovakia, Germany, France, the United States, China, India, South Africa, South Korea, Vietnam and Ecuador.
+A detailed list and the specialty disciplines of the partner institutions can be found on the website.

-The International MSc in Rural Development provides students with:
+The International Master of Science in Rural Development provides students with:

-- Ability to apply adequate instruments, methods and innovative tools to analyse, evaluate and solve problems related to Agricultural Economics and Policy, Food Systems, Rural Development and Countryside Management;
+- the ability to apply adequate instruments, methods and innovative tools to analyse, evaluate and solve problems related to Agricultural Economics and Policy, Food Systems, Rural Development and Countryside Management;

-- Ability to develop innovative tools and instruments for the multifunctional development of rural areas;
+- the ability to develop innovative tools and instruments for the multifunctional development of rural areas;

-- A general formation in both technical and social sciences disciplines and advanced competence in at least two Rural Development related disciplines;
+- a general training in both technical and social sciences disciplines and advanced competencies in at least two Rural Development related disciplines;

-- Ability to dialogue with different actors of the socio-professional world as a consequence of their pluri-disciplinary training;
+- the ability to dialogue with different actors of the socio-professional world as a consequence of their pluri-disciplinary training;

-- Critical reflection skills and the necessary communication skills for integrated team work for dealing with Rural Development challenges.
+- critical reflection skills and the necessary communication skills for integrated team work when dealing with Rural Development challenges.

 For whom